 Your digestive tract is a hollow tube that runs from your face hole to your butt hole and is made up of various organs that have specific jobs.
 Removing a portion of it breaks continuity and stool may need to exit the body in a new way.

 This post will focus primarily on the small and large intestine.
-The small intestine is where most nutrient absorption takes place.
+The small intestine is where almost all nutrient absorption takes place.
 The large intestine is the last digestive organ in the system.
 It’s job is to absorb water and expel waste from the body through the anus.